pippinbarr/cart263-2021/activities/wheres-sausage-dog.md

 ## 4. The `SausageDog` class!

 The star of our program is going to be a single sausage dog the player is trying to find.
 It will just be another image, but they can click on it to make it spin as a kind of victory.
-Because it's very similar to the `Animal` class, we'll `extend` that class and add some extra elements that are specific to the sausage dog.
+Because it's very similar to the `Animal` class, we'll extend that class and add some extra elements that are specific to the sausage dog.

 1. Create an `SausageDog.js` file and add a `script` tag for it in `index.html` (remember to place the tag above the `script.js` one and below the `Animal.js` one)
 2. Write in the basic `class` structure for the `SausageDog`
 3. Write a `constructor()` with parameters `x`, `y` and `image` and
-  1. call the `super()` constructor, passing along the parameters
+  * call the `super()` constructor, passing along the parameters
-  2. Add a `found` property set to `false` (for tracking finding!)
+  * Add a `found` property set to `false` (for tracking finding!)
-  3. Add a `rotationSpeed` property set to something like `0.25` (for spinning!).
+  * Add a `rotationSpeed` property set to something like `0.25` (for spinning!).
 4. Write an `update()` method that
-  1. Calls the superclass's `display()` method
+  * Calls the superclass's `update()` method
-  2. Checks if the `found` property is true and adds the `rotationSpeed` to the `angle` if it is (so that dog spins when it's found!)
+  * Checks if the `found` property is true and adds the `rotationSpeed` to the `angle` if it is (so that dog spins when it's found!)
 5. Write a `mousePressed()` method that
-  1. Checks if the mouse position is inside the dimensions of the sausage dog's image (use the image's `width` and `height` properties, and remember the image is **centered** when it's displayed)
+  * Checks if the mouse position is inside the dimensions of the sausage dog's image (use the image's `width` and `height` properties, and remember the image is **centered** when it's displayed)
-  2. If the mouse was clicked inside the sausage dog, set its `found` property to true
+  * If the mouse was clicked inside the sausage dog, set its `found` property to true

 ---